rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf module enable nginx:mainline
 ```

 It'll give you the usual "Are you sure you want to do that?", but this isn't 2nd Edition D&D with Gary Gygax himself, so yes.
 Of course you do.
-Hit <kbd>y</kbd> to confirm.
+Hit ++y++ to confirm.

 ## Installing and Running Nginx